mtlynch/mtlynch.io/content/retrospectives/2023/06/index.md

 In early 2020, [I created WanderJest](/retrospectives/2020/01/), a business that was supposed to help comedy fans find live comedy.
 I shuttered it when COVID hit, but I've been tinkering with it on weekends for the past few months.

 The problem with listing live comedy shows was that it's labor intensive.
-Show producers typically announce their shows on places like Facebook or Eventbrite, and both are actively hostile to automated tools consuming the data.
-So to get information, I'd typically have to copy details about the show by hand into WanderJest.
+Show producers typically announce their shows on places like Facebook or Eventbrite, and both platforms are actively hostile to automated tools consuming the data.
+To list show information on WanderJest, I had to look on other platforms and copy all the details by hand.

 I wanted to encourage comedians to enter information about their own shows.
 If it's extra work, they're not going to do it, so I've been looking for ways that WanderJest can improve tasks comedians are already doing and capture show information as a side effect.